 Born in 1907, Yoshiko Kawashima was born Aisin Gioro Xianyu.
 She was one of the 38 children born to Prince Shanqi, a Manchu prince related to the Qing Dynasty.

 In 1911, the Chinese Revolution or the Xinhai Revolution ended China’s last imperial dynasty, thus establishing the Republic of China.
-Subsequently, at the age of 8 Aisin Gioro was adopted by her father’s Japanese friend Naniwa Kawashima.
-She went on to live at Naniwa’s Tokyo mansion and here she was rechristened as Yoshiko Kawashima, a name she would use forever.
+Subsequently, her father’s Japanese friend Naniwa Kawashima adopted Aisin Gioro at the age of 8.
+She then went on to live at Naniwa’s Tokyo mansion.
+Here they rechristened her as Yoshiko Kawashima, a name she would use forever.

 2) Yoshiko Kawashima was an unconventional princess

 Kawashima broke all princess stereotypes.
 During her adolescence she rode a horse to school, cross-dressed as a man and even cut her hair into a bob and later a buzz cut.
-Additionally, Kawashima also desired to be a third gender.
+Additionally, Kawashima desired to be a third gender as well.
 These aspects made her stand out from Japan’s conservative society.

 At the age of 20, her adoptive father arranged her marriage to Mongol prince Ganjuurjab.
 However, the marriage lasted only a few years and ended in divorce.
 She soon left her home and travelled to different places.
 In 1930, she landed in Shanghai.